aws-samples/aws-iot-greengrass-component-gstreamer-frame-grabber/README.md

 ### (Optional) Step 3.
 Use a RAM disk for the images

 As the GStreamer pipeline will (re)write the frame file 30x/second, using a RAM Disk for these will save power and disk cycles as well as improve overall performance.
 When inference is added, we can extend the use of this RAM Disk.
+This step may be important for traditional linux systems or other systems where you wish to avoid repeated disk writes.
+That is, this is **not necessary for Cloud 9** hosts, but may be helpful for embedded systems where the 'disk' is an SD card with finite lifetime writes.

 * create entry in `/etc/fstab`